 In addition the Company designs certain product lines that are designed to reduce energy consumption and waste production.
-During 2012 the Company launched a new product, in the medical division, to treat medical waste and convert it into normal waste.
-The successful launch of the product into dialysis centers, laboratory and hospitals and the relevant environmental certifications will position the company as a leader in this field.
+During 2012 the Company launched a new product, in the Medical Division, to treat medical waste and convert it into normal waste.
+The successful launch of this product into dialysis centres, laboratory and hospitals and the relevant environmental certifications will position the Company as a leader in this field.